MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/change-streams.md

   ms.date: 09/17/2024
 ---

-# Change Streams on Azure Cosmos DB for MongoDB vCore (Preview)
+# Change Stream on Azure Cosmos DB for MongoDB vCore (Preview)

-Change streams is a real-time stream of database changes that flows from your database to your application.
+Change streams are a real-time stream of database changes that flows from your database to your application.
 This feature enables you to build reactive applications by subscribing to database changes, eliminating the need for continuous polling to detect changes.

 > [!NOTE]
 > Please register to enrol your interest using [Form](https://forms.office.com/r/G76XDQ6YSE).

-## Configuring Change Streams
+## Configuring Change Stream

 This example code initiates a change stream on the `exampleCollection` collection, continuously monitoring for any changes.
 When a change is detected, it retrieves the change event and prints it in JSON format.